itchio/itch-docs/integrating/updates.md

 to pick from a list.

-For updates, the same logic applies: if the user had to pick between multiple alternatives, the app will ask them to pick again whenew files are available.
+For updates, the same logic applies: if the user had to pick between multiple alternatives, the app will ask them to pick again when new files are available.

 Otherwise, it'll update automatically to the newer version of the only candidate.